FY400 Introduction to Physics

 - solve problems related to simple parallel and series circuits and simple radioactive decay

 - basic competence to describe physical systems and solve related problems with respect to the relevant physical laws

 Compulsory learning activities

-Written exam, 4 hours.
+Written examination under supervision, 4 hours.

 Examination support material